Ariel Mothers

 Ariel Maa (translation: "Ariel Mother") is a television talk show and travel program hosted by Sania Saeed and directed by Kamran Qureshi.
 The show was sponsored by Procter & Gamble.
 The Ariel team also did a social welfare service by presenting cheques to deserving mothers struggling to provide for their children.

 The programme was telecast every Saturday on PTV between 2000–2002.

-The concept
+Overview

-The program focused on hundreds of mothers nurturing their children, regardless of class, family, strata or religion they belonged to.
-Mothers were making every effort to either save the life of an ailing son or daughter or trying hard to counter the financial problems in order to secure a good future for their children.
-It also highlighted in cases as how ignorant and careless men are towards their responsibility of sharing the burden of upbringing a child with their wives.
+The program focused on the efforts of mothers in Pakistan in raising their children.
+The program showed hundreds of mothers nurturing their children, across different classes, families and religions.

+Episodes featured mothers making every effort to either save the life of an ailing son or daughter or trying to counter the financial problems to secure a good future for their children.
+It also highlighted in cases how men were deficient in regards to the responsibility of sharing the burden of raising a child with their wives.